alistaircol/ac-website/content/articles/laravel-post-migration-event-listener.md

 ## Service Provider

 I'm not 100% sure whether this is the best approach, but I want to dump this information here.

+This isn't required, you can add to the main `AppServiceProvider`'s `boot` but maybe having separate is better for you.

 While trying to find a solution, I answered [this](https://stackoverflow.com/questions/63194721) similar SO question.